davidask/Futures/README.md

 Futures is a cross-platform framework for simplifying asynchronous programming, written in Swift.
 It's lightweight, fast, and easy to understand.

 ### Supported Platforms

-Futures supports all platforms where Swift is supported.
+Futures supports all platforms where Swift 3 and later is supported.

 * Ubuntu 14.04
 * macOS 10.9